 Mary Beth Babcock

-If you're a Tulsa entrepreneur than you've probably heard of and been inspired by Mary Beth Babcock.
-You might not be a fan of her Tulsa-centric energy and creations and still not know her name but rest assured, Mary Beth Babcock is a major force behind Tulsa's current historical and cultural renaissance.
+If you're a Tulsa entrepreneur then you've probably heard of, and been inspired by, Mary Beth Babcock.
+And for those of you who are not familiar with her, Mary Beth Babcock is a major force behind Tulsa's current cultural and Route 66 tourism renaissance.

 Babcock has an undying love for local artists, downtown Tulsa and route 66.